J. K. Rowling: Films

-Religion, wealth and remarriage
+Personal life

 By 1998, Rowling was portrayed in the media as a "penniless divorcee hitting the jackpot".
 According to her biographer Sean Smith, the publicity became effective marketing for Harry Potter, but her journey from living on benefits to wealth brought, along with fame, concerns from different groups about the books' portrayals of the occult and gender roles.
 Ultimately, Smith says that these concerns served to "enhance [her] public profile rather than damage it".

 Rowling identifies as a Christian.
 Although she grew up next door to her church, accounts of the family's church attendance differ.
 (Note: Smith writes that the Rowling sisters "never attended Sunday school or services", and Parker writes that the other Rowling family members were not regular churchgoers, but that "Rowling regularly attended services in the church next door".)
 She began attending a Church of Scotland congregation, where Jessica was christened, around the time she was writing Harry Potter.
 In a 2012 interview, she said she belonged to the Scottish Episcopal Church.
 Rowling has stated that she believes in God, but has experienced doubt.
 She does not believe in magic or witchcraft.

 Rowling married Neil Murray, a doctor, in 2001.
 The couple intended to marry that July in the Galapagos, but when this leaked to the press, they delayed their wedding and changed their holiday destination to Mauritius.
 After the UK Press Complaints Commission ruled that a magazine had breached Jessica's privacy when the eight-year-old was included in a photograph of the family taken during that trip, Murray and Rowling sought a more private and quiet place to live and work.
-Rowling bought Killiechassie House and its estate in Perthshire, Scotland, and on 26 December 2001, the couple had a small, private wedding there, officiated by an Episcopalian priest who travelled from Edinburgh.
+Rowling bought Killiechassie, an estate house in Perthshire, Scotland, and on 26 December 2001, the couple had a small, private wedding there, officiated by an Episcopalian priest who travelled from Edinburgh.
 Their son, David Gordon Rowling Murray, was born in 2003, and their daughter Mackenzie Jean Rowling Murray in 2005.

 In 2004, Forbes named Rowling "the first billion-dollar author".
 Rowling denied that she was a billionaire in a 2005 interview.
 By 2012, Forbes concluded she was no longer a billionaire due to her charitable donations and high UK taxes, but it re-added her to its list of billionaires in 2025.
 She was named the world's highest paid author by Forbes in 2008, 2017 and 2019.
 Her UK sales total in excess of £238 million, which made her the best-selling living author in Britain, until 2025 when she was supplanted by Julia Donaldson.
-The 2021 Sunday Times Rich List estimated Rowling's fortune at £820 million, ranking her as the 196th-richest person in the UK, and The National reported her net worth in 2025 as £945 million.
-As of 2020, she owns a £4.5 million Georgian house in Kensington and a £2 million home in Edinburgh, where she lives with Murray and her two youngest children.
+The 2026 Sunday Times Rich List estimated Rowling's fortune at £975 million, ranking her as the 159th-richest person in the UK, and The National reported her net worth in 2025 as £945 million.
+As of 2020, she owns a £4.5 million Georgian house in Kensington and a £2 million home in Edinburgh, where she lives with her family.

+In February 2026, J. K. Rowling was listed on the Sunday Times Tax list with an estimated £47.5 million.